 non-financial services (includes professional, scientific, communication, administrative, transport, accommodation and food, private health and education, and entertainment services)

 production (includes manufacturing, oil and gas extraction, energy generation and supply, and water and waste management)

-construction (includes civil engineering, housebuilding, property development, and specialised construction trades such as plumbers, electricians and plasterers)
+construction (includes civil engineering, housebuilding, property development and specialised construction trades such as plumbers, electricians and plasterers)

-The sectors excluded from the survey are:
+The following industries are excluded from the survey:

 public administration and defence